• Free Automated SEO Site Audit

 Conclusion

-Understanding the user’s purpose behind a search inquiry enables you to create content that is relevant and provides value.
+Understanding the user’s purpose behind search queries enables you to create content that is relevant and provides value.
 By doing this, you can improve your rankings, drive more traffic to your site, and increase engagement and conversions.

 Remember to analyze the top-ranking pages for the keyword you want to target and create content that directly answers the user’s inquiry.